truefoundry/truefoundry-docs/deployment/quickstart/install-and-workspace.md

 To deploy services using TrueFoundry, you need to first create a workspace.
 A workspace is simply a collection of services that have the same set of permissions on them.

-1. To create a workspace, go to the [Workspaces page on the TrueFoundry dashboard](https://app.truefoundry.com/workspace) and click on `Create Workspace`.
+1. To create a workspace, go to the [workspaces page on the TrueFoundry dashboard](https://app.truefoundry.com/workspace) and click on `Create Workspace`.

 ![Create Workspace](../../assets/create-workspace.png)